Cross-Border Tax, Duty, and Brokerage Fees, Demystified

 PhotoPrice.ca calculates the tax, duty, and shipping when buying photography products from the States.
 Check out our Price Comparison Engine when you're done learning about tax, duty, and brokerage fees.

 Tax is inevitable.
 Everyone must pay Canadian tax, even when buying online cross-border from the States!
 Every purchase from a US store will include charges for Canadian GST + PST, or HST, depending on what is applicable for your province.
 Some stores will charge these taxes up front; most of the time your courier company will present you with a bill upon package delivery.

 There is one (legal) way to reduce the amount of tax you pay: purchase the item while you're out of the country, and import it yourself.
 You'll have to declare the item when you enter the country, and count it towards your personal exemption.
-At last check, you may import $50 worth of goods tax-free if you've been out of the country 24 hours, up to $400 if you're away 48 hours, and $750 if you've been away for a whole week.
+At last check, you may import $200 worth of goods tax-free if you've been out of the country 24 hours, up to $800 if you're away 48 hours or more.

 Another way to reduce your tax (at the time of purchase) is to order from out of province.
 You won't pay your provincial sales tax (PST), only the 5% Goods and Services Tax (GST).
 However, some provinces require you, by law, to report and remit the appropriate amount of provincial sales tax.
 Note that if you live in an HST province, this does not apply -- you are always charged the full HST, even on out-of-province purchases.